syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Localization.md

 # Localization

 Localization is the process of making application multilingual by formatting the content according to the cultures.
 This involves configuring the application for a specific language.
 Culture is the combination of language and location.
-For example, "en-US" is the culture for english language spoken in United States; en-GB is the culture for english language spoken in Great Britain.
+For example, "en-US" is the culture for English language spoken in United States; en-GB is the culture for English language spoken in Great Britain.

 Syncfusion components have their own neutral resources and these resources can be localized as per the customer requirement.
 Pivot grid control can be localized in any of the following ways.